 Grief & Children

-It is a startling fact that so many children and teens will lose a loved one so early in life, when the need for love, guidance and security is so acute.
-Many times, these children have no outlet for their grief, and do not know how to express their feelings.
+It is a startling fact that so many children and teens will lose a loved one so early in life when the need for love, guidance, and security is so acute.
+Many times, these children have no outlet for their grief and do not know how to express their feelings.

-To schedule an appointment, contact us at 601-206-5525.
+To schedule an appointment, contact us at 601-206-5525 or submit our online contact form.

 “Even the smallest of hearts may bear the heaviest burdens, and triumph.”